sribs/dist-system-notes/Replication/Single-Leader.md

 may see outdated information if the follower is lagging behind.
 This leads to inconsistencies between the data observed.
 Not all writes would have been reflected at the same time yielding different results.
 If the writes at some point stop coming to the disk, the followers will *eventually* catch up and become consistent.
 This aspect of consistency is also called **eventual consistency**.
 Some applications are just fine with this level of consistency.
-Here are some of the illustration mechanism:
+Here are some of the illustrations:

 Consider a situation where there are two comments made concurrently to a post on instagram:
 - How does it matter if the comment 1 came first and comment 2 came second or vice versa.
 At the end both the comments arrived.